hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_packet_core_control_plane.html.markdown

 A `platform` block supports the following:

-* `type` - Specifies the platform type where packet core is deployed.
+* `type` - The platform type where packet core is deployed.

 * `edge_device_id` - The ID of Azure Stack Edge device where the packet core is deployed.
 If the device is part of a fault tolerant pair, either device in the pair can be specified.